DreamOfTheRedChamber/think-bigger/README.md

   - Hiderance: Identiy any hindrances or challenges faced.
   - Action: Explain the actions you took in response.
   - Result: Discuss the results or outcomes from your action.
-  - Evaluation: Evalutates whta you learned from the experience.
+  - Evaluation: Evalutates what you learned from the experience.

 ### Things to prepare
 #### A story for each bullet point on resume